tsdiokno/abl/content/docs/roma-3.md

 [^23]: For all have sinned and fall short of the glory of God.

-[^24] Buong-laya niya silang pinawalang-sala dahil sa kaniyang habag na bunga ng kaligtasan sa ilalim ni Kristo Hesus.
+[^24] Buong-laya niya silang pinawalang-sala dahil sa kaniyang kagandahang-loob na bunga ng kaligtasan sa ilalim ni Kristo Hesus.

 [^24]: They are justified freely by his grace through the redemption that is in Christ Jesus.